abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Two trivial groups](../03_monoid/groups_product.svg)

+(again we have to pretend that the left versions of the figures are the "unflipped" versions, while the right ones are flipped (although it can work the other way around too))

 We get the set of elements of the new group by taking *the Cartesian product* of the set of elements of the first group and the set of elements of the second.

 ![Two trivial groups](../03_monoid/groups_product_four.svg)